SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/using-search-criteria.md

 ## Activate or deactivate search criteria

 When you open the **Find** screen, it contains default search criteria or the search criteria you specified the last time you used the dialog.
-If you want to use different search criteria than those shown, you have the following options:
+To use different search criteria than those shown, you have the following options:

 * You can delete them by clicking ![icon][img3]
 * You can deactivate one or more search criteria by leaving the value field empty.
 A deactivated search criterion remains in the criteria list and can be simply reactivated when needed.